 CSR provides a review of operations and financial performance in the full-year and half-year results, which also includes the company's financial report.
-Results announcements to the ASX, analyst presentations and the full text of the chair's and managing director's addresses at the company's annual general meeting are made available on CSR's website.
+Results announcements to the ASX, analyst presentations and the full text of the chair's and managing director's addresses at the company's annual general meeting, and any extraordinary meeting that may be held, are made available on CSR's website.